prathi2101-oss/Magno-memory-api/README.md

 ---

 ## How You Can Use Magno API For Your Own Software

+### Magno API is designed for user and developer safety and all of your information stays protected at all costs🔒

-### Get Your Free API key from the website below 👇
+### Get Your Free API key from the webpage below 👇

 ### https://magno-memory-api-production.up.railway.app/